Citroën C3: India and Latin America (2022)

-ë-C3
+ë-C3 (India and Latin America)

 In January 2023, Citroën unveiled the all-electric ë-C3 in India with a 42 kW electric motor, a 29.2 kWh battery and a range of 199 mi.
 The ë-C3 has blue 'ë' badges on the front doors, a charging port on front fender, the omission of a tailpipe and the only interior difference is a selector switch instead of a gear knob compared to the regular C3.